Agave guiengola Gentry

 This species is native to Mexico.
 It is the most abundant species in the Trans-Mexican Volcanic Belt.

 Agave inaequidens is a monocarpic succulent that forms a short-stemmed rosette of light green to yellow-green leaves.
-The rosette grows up to 5 feet (1.5 m) tall and up to 11.5 feet (3.5 m) in diameter.
+The rosette grows up to 5 feet (1.5 m) tall and 11.5 feet (3.5 m) in diameter.
 Leaves are more or less lance-shaped with dark brown dimorphic teeth along the margins and stout, deeply channeled above, dark brown terminal spine.
-They are up to 4.3 feet (1.3 m) long and up to 10 inches (25 cm) wide.
+They are up to 4.3 feet (1.3 m) long and 10 inches (25 cm) wide.
 After 12 to 25 years, usually from spring to summer, the rosette produces an unbranched, up to 31 feet (9.5 m) tall spike with yellow, up to 2.8 inches (7 cm) long flowers.
-Fruits are brown, elongated capsules with shiny black seeds.
-They are up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) in diameter.
+Fruits are elongated brown capsules with shiny black seeds.
+They are up to 3 inches (7.5 cm) long and 1 inch (2.5 cm) in diameter.

 How to Grow and Care for Agave inaequidens